DUNE/dune-justin/docs/tutorials.dune.md

 The next command is the `nvidia-smi` utility which tells you more about the GPUs that are available on the machine, including the one you can use.
-It shows detials of the model, memory usage, and even things like temperature.
+It shows details of the model, memory usage, and even things like temperature.

-If you have an GPU enabled application that uses CUDA, it should be straightforward to get it running in a justIN workflow.
+If you have a GPU enabled application that uses CUDA, it should be straightforward to get it running in a justIN workflow.
 Apptainer and the GlideInWMS pilot make sure the NVIDIA libraries installed on the worker node, including the non-free software, is available to your jobs through